olofwalker/ting/README.md

 The idea behind Ting is that a ticket is represented by a file, the file is located in one of three folders to describe it's current state.

- - `.ting\Todo` - Contains new tickets
+ - `.ting-project\Todo` - Contains new tickets
- - `.ting\Current` - Contains started tickets
+ - `.ting-project\Current` - Contains started tickets
- - `.ting\Done` - Contains completed tickets
+ - `.ting-project\Done` - Contains completed tickets

 To start a Ting project, you first need to initialize the project.
-Initializing creates a `.ting` folder in the current directory, just like Git.
+Initializing creates a `.ting-project` folder in the current directory, just like Git.

 `ting init project`